 Earlier this spring we asked James Franco to interview the poet Frank Bidart for our June fiction issue.
-Unfortunately, great work is cut from our print magazine every month, and this was one of the pieces we couldn't fit.
+Unfortunately, great work is cut from our print magazine every month, and this was one of the things we couldn't fit.

 Earlier this spring we asked James Franco to interview the poet Frank Bidart for our June fiction issue, which will be in stores Friday and online next Monday.
-Unfortunately, great work is cut from our print magazine every month, and this was one of the pieces we couldn't fit.
+Unfortunately, great work is cut from our print magazine every month, and this was one of the things we couldn't fit.
 So here's the interview published on the internet, where space is infinite, for your enjoyment.

 VICE: You grew up around LA in the 50s, and so there are film references in your work.
 I saw in a review once that you used a movie reference—the thing it was referring to wasn’t the deepest movie—but the way that you used it in the poem, the reviewer was saying, gave it a new kind of weight.

 I don’t remember the review.
 But the quality I would very much like to have.
 I hope that’s true in the "Pandora and the Flying Dutchman" poem, which is not a successful film exactly, it’s a fascinating film.

 Tell me about the poem a little bit.